Ethics for an Evolving Profession

 - Eight Ethics Quotes

 - Six Practical Recommendations for Building Employer Branding

 Download the full BEPS handbook

-The PRSA Code of Ethics exists to inspire ethical behavior, clearly identify malpractice and other improper behaviors and warn and teach members how to avoid them.
+The PRSA Code of Ethics exists to inspire ethical behavior, clearly identify improper public relations practices and teach members how to avoid them.

 - Establish voluntary practice standards, codes of conduct and practice guidelines.

-- Inspire, educate, and motivate best practice through a wide variety of educational programs, motivational events and practitioners who inspire other practitioners to the highest levels of ethical practice.
+- Inspire, educate and motivate best practice through a wide variety of educational programs and interactive dialogue with practitioners who inspire others to the highest levels of ethical practice.